bohdidog/CyberSecurity_Projects/SubmissionFile.md

 - Once you have identified this vulnerability, answer the following questions for your client:
   1. What is the vulnerability: The /tmp is available for any user to read/write.

-  2. Why is it dangerous: The /tmp file is for temporary folders to execute then delete an at     tacker can easily insert a payload in and then execute and cover his/her tracks as the s     ystem deletes it after use.
+  2. Why is it dangerous: The /tmp file is for temporary folders to execute then delete an attacker can easily insert a payload in and then execute and cover his/her tracks as the system deletes it after use.
 They can also lock the files to avoid access and pretty much     insert anything into them.

-  3. What mitigation strategies can you recommendations for the client to protect their server:
+  3. What mitigation strategies can you recommendations for the client to protect their server: Limit user access.
+Modify the permissions of Users.
+Change the permissions to only allow the Administator access to read/write privileges.

 ---
 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.